TelemetryHarbor/harbor-docs/docs/introduction/intro.md

-Join the growing community of businesses and developers who trust Telemetry Harbor for their telemetry data needs.
+Join the growing community of businesses and developers who trust Harbor Scale for their telemetry data needs.
 Start your journey towards more insightful, data-driven decision-making today!